PentiaLabs/crust-io/README.md

 ### Generator

 To get started you need to have an app-folder with the page templates and content data.
-The best way to get this going, is to use the [Yeoman](http://yeoman.io) generator, which can be found here (TODO: insert link when generator is ready)
+The best way to get a project structure set up, is to use the [Yeoman](http://yeoman.io) generator, which can be found here: [generator-crust](https://www.npmjs.com/package/generator-crust)

+Follow the instructions in the readme, and you should be up and running in no time.

 ### Custom setup